gchure/phd/docs/src/chapter_08/section_05_carbon_inference.md

 $${#eq:lin_fc_like}
-where $N$ is the total number of fold-change measurements, and $\sigma$ is the standard deviation of the observations about the true mean and is another parameter that must included in the estimation.
-As the fold-change in gene expression in this work covers several orders of magnitude (from $\approx 10^{-3} - 10^{0}$) it is is better to condition the parameters on the log fold-change rather than linear scaling, translating @Eq:lin_fc_like to
+where $N$ is the total number of fold-change measurements, and $\sigma$ is the standard deviation of the observations about the true mean and is another parameter that must be included in the estimation.
+As the fold-change in gene expression in this work covers several orders of magnitude (from $\approx 10^{-3} - 10^{0}$), it is better to condition the parameters on the log fold-change rather than linear scaling, translating @Eq:lin_fc_like to
 $$
 f(\mathbf{fc}^*\,\vert\, \epsilon, R) =